Exlion823/Info-Reaper/README.md

 - check on installed services (webproxy, vpn, rdm)
 - Windows/Linux GUID
 - information on the current logged-in user
-(Please read our custom license what you're allowed to do)

 ## Installation
 N/A